uvarc/rc-learning/content/tutorials/globus/index.md

 ---
-title : "Data Transfer: How to Use Globus" summary : "This tutorial will cover data transfer using Globus software." authors : [cag] categories : ["Data Transfer"]
+title : "Using Globus to Transfer Data" summary : "This tutorial will cover data transfer using Globus software." authors : [cag] categories : ["Data Transfer"]